DavidShears/LogParser/README.md

 ### Browser Interface

 node webapp.js - runs a localhost http server on port 3007 as a front-end rather than using the commandline arguments above.

+A few features in the webapp implementation that aren't in the command line:
-Also allows email of spreadsheet once processing complete, as well as uploading new version of the log file.
+* Allows email of spreadsheet once processing complete (if nodemailer installed)
+* Uploading new version of the log file.
+* Basic validation (don't show --mode options unless running in IIS, hide email options if nodemailer not installed, etc)

 ### Misc Scripts